Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following

-Just in time, we have the release of Vincent Ricard’s all-time great white wine bargain.
+Just in time, we got back Vincent Ricard’s all-time great white wine bargain.
 This is a crisp, clean and flat out delicious Loire Valley Sauvignon Blanc.
 The protege to the Silex-style of Dagueneau – who over the last 15 years has produced flawless and beloved white wines that at last count were on the wine lists of over 36 Michelin-starred restaurants.
 This is a great house white and one that can surely hold its own with just about everything on the table.